 It is proposed that strong and positive opportunities for civic engagement – through public events like Open House – will confer positive effects on both wellbeing and social attitudes about the broader community and the city.

-This year, the research involves three phases – before, during, and after the Open House Weekend.
+This year, the research involves two phases – during, and after the Open House Weekend.
 Those who complete each survey will be entered into a draw to win a $500 Coles Group & Myer Voucher (one draw per survey, with three draws in total).

-You will be sent an invitation to complete both the before and after surveys online in the Open House Melbourne Newsletter.
+You will be sent an invitation to complete the after surveys online in the Open House Melbourne Newsletter.

 You may also be approached by one of our research assistants and asked to complete a short questionnaire if you’re joining us at the weekend.
 Remember, participation in any of these surveys is completely voluntary.

 The researchers aim to scale up the project over the next three years, and across other events run by Open House, to examine changes and stability in wellbeing and social attitudes over a long time-frame.